spf13/viper/README.md

   the next configuration source, unless `AllowEmptyEnv` is used.
 * Viper does not "cache" environment variables--the value will be read each time it is accessed.
-* `SetEnvKeyReplacer` and `EnvKeyReplacer` allow you to use to rewrite Env keys, which is useful to combine SCREAMING_SNAKE_CASE environment variables to merge with kebab-cased configuration values from other sources.
+* `SetEnvKeyReplacer` and `EnvKeyReplacer` allow you to rewrite environment variable keys, which is useful to merge SCREAMING_SNAKE_CASE environment variables with kebab-cased configuration values from other sources.

 ### Working with Flags